 "Size?"
 I asked, stalling for time

 "Speed?"
 I asked dubiously.

-"Ground speed?"
+"Jump jets?"
 I asked.
-It was an odd kind of clarification on Victor's part.
 The improved booster the Cavalry used, and the multi-environment jets used by the Marines, had problems scaling up for the larger mechs.
 Standard jets were available of course, but there was a reason why the vast majority of assault-class mechs weren't built with jump jets.